stratusadv/dandy/docs/terminology.md

 - Instruction

-### Intake
+### Processor

+This would have both an input and output.

-The process of taking an input and converting it into a job
+The input method would process input and convert it into a job and should return a ticket to the system.

+The output method would process what ever the result of the job was into the desired output for the program

+- Handler
-- Admission
+- Broker

 ### Output